lux-org/lux/doc/source/advanced/executor.rst

 Execution Engine
 ****************

-Fetching the data required for generating visualizations can be computationally expensive, especially on large datasets.
-Lux provides a extensible framework for users to pick their own execution backend for data processing.
-We currently support Pandas (default, :mod:`lux.executor.PandasExecutor`) and SQL (:mod:`lux.executor.SQLExecutor`).
-In this tutorial, we explain how to use switch to SQL as an execution backend, as an example of how you can use a different data processing mechanism in Lux.
+Lux provides an extensible framework for users to pick their own execution backend for data processing.
+We currently support Pandas (default, :mod:`lux.executor.PandasExecutor`) and Postgresql (:mod:`lux.executor.SQLExecutor`).
+In this tutorial, we explain how to use Lux, a data exploration and visualization python library, with SQL databases using Lux’s SQL executor

 Please refer to :mod:`lux.executor.Executor`, if you are interested in extending Lux for your own execution backend.